5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/projects.md

 ---

 # 🚧 Related projects

-## XR: Repositories with ISO/IEC 23090-14:2023 functionalities - Release 1.0.0
+## XR : reference XR Player implemented in Unity3D

-All issues related to the release of version 1.0.0 of the XR repositories dealing with functionalities defined in ISO/IEC 23090-14
+All issues related to the release of development of the Unity3D XR Player supporting [functionalities defined in ISO/IEC 23090-14](features)
 * [Kanban board](https://github.com/orgs/5G-MAG/projects/22)